Measurement of the Higgs boson mass in the $H \rightarrow ZZ^* \rightarrow 4\ell$ decay channel using 139 fb$^{-1}$ of $\sqrt{s}=13$ TeV $pp$ collisions recorded by the ATLAS detector at the LHC: Introduction

 This paper reports a new measurement of \mH\ in the \hfourl\ channel using a \intlumi~\ifb\ dataset of 13~\TeV\ $pp$\ collisions produced by the LHC and recorded by the ATLAS detector between 2015 and 2018, commonly referred to as Run 2.
 Most of the techniques used in this analysis are described in detail in Ref.~\cite{HIGG-2018-28}.

-The \hfourl\ process is identified by selecting four leptons in the final state, and requiring two of them to be compatible with originating from a \Zboson-boson decay.
+The \hfourl\ process is identified by selecting four leptons ($\ell=e,\mu$) in the final state, and by identifying one pair of same-flavour leptons that is consistent with arising from an on-shell Z-boson decay.
 The mass measurement is performed using an analytic model to describe the distribution of the reconstructed \fourl\ invariant mass, \mfourl, as a function of \mH\ and to fit to the observed distribution.
 In comparison with the previous ATLAS result from the \hfourl\ channel~\cite{HIGG-2016-33}, the measurement has been improved by using the complete Run~2 dataset and a new high-precision muon momentum calibration.
 The \mH\ uncertainty has also been reduced by introducing a neural-network-based classifier to discriminate between signal and background processes and by including the event-by-event invariant-mass resolution of the four-lepton system in the analytic model used to fit the collision data.

 This paper is organised as follows.
 The ATLAS detector is described in \Section{sec:detector}, and the data samples and Monte Carlo simulations are presented in \Section{sec:samples}.
 The reconstruction of muons and electrons, as well as their calibration procedures, is discussed in \Section{sec:objects}, while the event selection is explained in \Section{sec:eventselection}.
 The statistical models describing the signal and background samples are defined in \Section{sec:model_fourl}\ and results of the measurement are presented in \Section{sec:Results_4l}.
 The conclusions are provided in \Section{sec:conclusion}.